libxsmm/libxsmm/README.md

 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXSMM.

 ### Auto-dispatch
-The function 'libxsmm_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
+The function 'libxsmm_?dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 In contrast, the automatic code dispatch is orchestrating three levels:

 1. Specialized routine (implemented in assembly code),
 2. Inlinable C/C++ code or optimized FORTRAN code, and